Twin Cities-Milwaukee-Chicago (TCMC) Intercity Passenger Rail Infrastructure Project

 • Winona Siding Improvements (Winona, MN) - Upgrade siding track, switches, and signals

-• Tower CK (Winona, MN) - Construct new siding track connecting main track to CPR Waseca subdivision, and add switches and signals
+• Tower CK (Winona, MN) - Construct new siding track connecting main track to CPKC Waseca subdivision, and add switches and signals

 Project funding